Zacks Investment Research Downgrades Compagnie Financière Richemont (OTCMKTS:CFRUY) to Hold

-Compagnie Financière Richemont (OTCMKTS:CFRUY) was downgraded by Zacks Investment Research from a “buy” rating to a “hold” rating in a research note issued on Thursday, Zacks.com reports.
+Compagnie Financière Richemont (OTCMKTS:CFRUY) was downgraded by Zacks Investment Research from a “buy” rating to a “hold” rating in a report issued on Wednesday, Zacks.com reports.

 According to Zacks, “Compagnie Financière Richemont SA, with its subsidiaries designs, develops, manufactures and sells luxury goods in Europe, Asia-Pacific, Americas and Japan.
 Richemont operates in five key areas: jewellery, watches, writing instruments, leather and accessories, and clothing.
 The Group’s luxury interests encompass several of the most prestigious names in the luxury industry including Cartier, Van Cleef & Arpels, Piaget, Vacheron Constantin, Jaeger-LeCoultre, IWC, Panerai and Montblanc.
 Compagnie Financière Richemont SA is headquartered in Geneva, Switzerland. “

-Several other research firms have also weighed in on CFRUY.
-Deutsche Bank Aktiengesellschaft reiterated a “buy” rating on shares of Compagnie Financière Richemont in a report on Monday, November 15th.
-Credit Suisse Group reissued a “neutral” rating on shares of Compagnie Financière Richemont in a research report on Monday, November 15th.
-Oddo Bhf raised shares of Compagnie Financière Richemont from an “underperform” rating to a “neutral” rating in a research report on Friday, September 24th.
-Morgan Stanley reaffirmed an “overweight” rating on shares of Compagnie Financière Richemont in a research report on Monday, November 15th.
-Finally, HSBC raised shares of Compagnie Financière Richemont from a “hold” rating to a “buy” rating in a research report on Thursday, October 21st.
-Four analysts have rated the stock with a hold rating and eleven have given a buy rating to the company.
-According to data from MarketBeat.com, the stock currently has an average rating of “Buy” and an average target price of $17.00.
+Several other research analysts have also commented on the stock.
+Barclays began coverage on shares of Compagnie Financière Richemont in a report on Tuesday, September 21st.
+They issued an “overweight” rating for the company.
+Oddo Bhf raised shares of Compagnie Financière Richemont from an “underperform” rating to a “neutral” rating in a research note on Friday, September 24th.
+Royal Bank of Canada reaffirmed an “outperform” rating on shares of Compagnie Financière Richemont in a research note on Monday, November 15th.
+UBS Group reaffirmed a “buy” rating on shares of Compagnie Financière Richemont in a research note on Monday, November 15th.
+Finally, Stifel Nicolaus raised shares of Compagnie Financière Richemont from a “hold” rating to a “buy” rating in a research note on Wednesday, November 17th.
+Three equities research analysts have rated the stock with a hold rating and twelve have assigned a buy rating to the company.
+Based on data from MarketBeat.com, the company has an average rating of “Buy” and an average target price of $17.00.

 Compagnie Financière Richemont SA engages in the design, manufacture, and distribution of luxury goods.
 It operates through the following segments: Jewellery Maisons, Specialist Watchmakers, Online Distributors, and Other.
 The Jewellery Maisons segment produces jewellery products which include Cartier and Van Cleef & Arpels.